Ann Njeri Gabaku, teacher in the Join for Joy program

 How does your innovation work in practice?

 Teachers learn how they can playfully teach children how to protect themselves against diseases such as HIV/AIDS, Malaria and COVID-19.
 Topics that are taboo in many rural areas, such as sexual violence, child marriages and gender (in)equality are discussed.
-The sports and play activities are specifically aimed at the development of life skills for children, such as assertiveness, self-confidence and respect.
+The sports and play activities are specifically aimed at the development of life skills for children, such as assertiveness, emotion management, empathy, self-confidence and respect.
 For children with a disability, sports and play are powerful means to make them look at possibilities instead of limitations.

 How has it been spreading?